geohot/ztop/README.md

 Power monitoring for HP ZBook Strix Halo.

 One of the key features of MacBook's is good power management.
-It's one of the main things that makes Linux on a laptop hard to use.
+It's the main thing that makes Linux on a laptop hard to use.

 ## The Laptop

-HP ZBook Ultra G1a
-I have the MAX PRO 390, 64GB RAM, and OLED display.
-It has a 74.5 Wh battery
+HP ZBook Ultra G1a: MAX PRO 390, 64GB RAM, OLED display, 74.5 Wh battery

 The CPU/GPU in this laptop is great, the first one I have used that's close to MacBook tier.

 ## Lid closed

 With amd-s2idle, I got lid closed idle power down to 0.14W-0.20W.

 I needed to disable the IOMMU in kernel args and disable the webcam in BIOS.

 That's 15 days of lid closed power, that's good enough.

-# Lid open
+## Lid open

 CPU draws min 4W, whole laptop min 7W